-- Provide for a range of house types to satisfy local needs while also satisfying household projections and plan strategy. - Deliver a sufficiently high density as appropriate adjacent to a Metro station. - Incorporate retail uses to provide for local need and increase natural surveillance over Metro facilities. - Deliver distinctive character areas which create a sense of place. - employment types and are adaptable to future need. - Reflect the cultural heritage of the site in the design of new
+- Provide for a range of house types to satisfy local needs while also satisfying household projections and plan strategy. - Deliver a sufficiently high density as appropriate adjacent to a Metro station. - Incorporate retail uses to provide for local need and increase natural surveillance over Metro facilities. - Deliver distinctive character areas which create a sense of place. - Provide employment zones that can accommodate a range o employment types and are adaptable to future need. - Reflect the cultural heritage of the site in the design of new development.